-The HKMCA places its annuity premium receipts in the Investment Portfolio (IP) and Long Term Growth Portfolio (LTGP) of the Exchange Fund to earn an investment return.
+The HKMCA places its annuity premium receipts in the IP and LTGP of the Exchange Fund to earn an investment return.
 Furthermore, the HKMCA and the HKMCI have been placing their paid-up capital and retained earnings to the IP since April 2019 to manage the return on capital.
 The Issuer is exposed to market risk when the investment return falls short of the expected level.
 The risk of loss could result from adverse movements in interest rates, equity prices, property prices and foreign exchange rates.
 The Issuer actively monitors and reviews the investment portfolio to determine the strategic asset allocation between IP and LTGP.

-The RCs of the HKMCA and the HKMCI are the governing forum for managing all risks arising from their placements with the Exchange Fund.
+The RCs of the HKMCA and the HKMCI are the governance committee for managing all risks arising from their placements with the Exchange Fund.